iusztinpaul/energy-forecasting/README.md

 Don't worry if something doesn't make sense to you.
 I will explain everything in detail in the [Medium series](#lessons).

+More concretely, you will learn how to build, train, serve, and monitor an ML model using a batch architecture.

 <p align="center">
   <img src="images/architecture.png">
 </p>